Rick Steves' Art of the Middle Ages

 Giotto, considered the first modern painter, created scenes that were beyond anything that had been done in the entire Middle Ages.
 By painting biblical themes with a new realism, Giotto was embracing centuries of medieval tradition while pointing the way to an exciting, more modern, future to come.

-[128A, Amiens Cathedral] After a thousand years of Middle Ages, Europe had been through a lot: from the fall of Rome and centuries of turmoil to the rise of Christianity and kings.
-Through it all, Europeans created beautiful art.
-Now they were emerging, primed for a cultural explosion — a rebirth — that would change the world.
-And that renaissance is another story.
+[128B, Amiens Cathedral, 13th century] After a thousand years of Middle Ages, Europe had been through a lot: from the fall of Rome and centuries of turmoil to the rise of Christianity and kings.
+And through it all, Europeans created beautiful art.
 Thanks for joining us.
 I'm Rick Steves, celebrating the art of Europe.